"Thou are the ruins of the noblest man / That ever lived in the tide of time."

 For a beverage, I love the blueberry gimlet (foreground).
 The drink tastes like a quenching ade, perfect for summer, and doesn't taste a bit like alcohol.
 Which can be a problem.

 Still haven't kicked the shopping bug after wandering the downtown?
 Tomorrow, check out the Annapolis Town Center (pardon me, "Towne Centre"), a modern, preppy shopping center a short ways away.
 The stores include Anthropologie (gorgeous European-ish clothes, and worth the occasional splurge), Paper Source for scrapbooking and card-making fiends like me, a huge Whole Foods, and Menchies, a self-serve frozen yogurt stop with many refreshing flavors that you can heap altogether in one bowl.
-I feel the sugar high coming on right now!
+I feel the sugar high coming on right now!| Does this really need a caption? |

 | A golden cross from the wreck of the Nuestra Senora de Atocha, discovered in 1971.
 The piece is (at the time of this blog's posting) part of a museum display at the Gaylord Palms in Kissimmee, Florida. |